Below we’ve compiled all the most common technical questions about Kinsta in one place. Click on a question below to jump directly to the answer.

 At Kinsta, every site on our platform runs in a single Linux container, and the site database runs as a service within the site container.
 We do not run multiple load-balanced instances of each site.
 Learn more about Kinsta’s architecture.

-No, we only allow one database per site.
+We only allow one database per WordPress site.

 All you usually need to know is that your database hostname is

 localhost at Kinsta.
 But if you’d like to learn more about the topic or need to connect remotely to a database, we have a dedicated article showing you how to connect directly to your site’s database.

 Can I use a custom domain with Kinsta’s CDN?

 Thanks to Kinsta’s CDN, your site’s cached assets are served from your primary domain.
 It is not currently possible to utilize an alternate domain or subdomain to serve CDN assets.

 Is Kinsta SOC 2 Compliant?

 Yes!
 Kinsta is SOC compliant.
 You can request a copy of our SOC 2 Type II report on our Trust Report page.
 For more information about our SOC 2 compliance, including frequently asked questions, see our SOC 2 documentation.